 In recent years, most issuers that have undertaken registered direct offerings have structured these offerings as "takedowns" made pursuant to effective shelf registration statements.
-For more information on takedowns, see Market Trends 2017/18: Shelf Registrations and Takedowns and Top 10 Practice Tips: Shelf Registration Statements and Takedowns.
+For more information on takedowns, see Top 10 Practice Tips: Shelf Registration Statements and Takedowns.
 Generally, the issuer will retain a financial intermediary to act as the placement agent and enter into an engagement letter.
 The engagement letter for a registered direct offering will provide that the placement agent will use its best efforts or commercially reasonable efforts to introduce the issuer to investors in order to purchase the offered securities.
-Unlike the underwriter in a traditional firm commitment offering, the placement agent has no obligation to, and will not, purchase any of the offered securities.
+Unlike an underwriter in a traditional firm commitment offering, the placement agent has no obligation to, and will not, purchase any of the offered securities.
 The engagement letter for a registered direct offering also will provide that the issuer will reimburse certain of the placement agent's expenses, including the fees and expenses of its counsel, usually up to a specified cap.
 The engagement letter will contain standard representations and warranties of the issuer to the placement agent, as well as provide that the issuer will indemnify the placement agent for certain breaches of such representations and warranties, as well as for disclosure-related misstatements and omissions.
-For more information, see Registered Direct Offerings.

 The placement agent generally will wall-cross investors (i.e., inform them of the potential offering, which may constitute material nonpublic information) by obtaining certain confidentiality undertakings from them as well as agreements to refrain from trading in the company's securities for a brief, usually two- to three-day period.
-The issuer and its counsel will prepare a prospectus supplement that describes the terms of the registered direct offering.
-For a form of script relating to wall-crossing, see Investor Wall-Crossing Script and Email Confirmations.
+The issuer and its counsel will prepare a prospectus supplement that describes the terms of the offering.
+For a form of script relating to wall-crossing, see Investor Wall-Crossing Script and E-mail Confirmations.
 For more information on prospectus supplements, see Rule 424 Prospectus Supplements Filing.